Finding the Best Places to Retire Since 2006!

 Is Washington Considered Tax Friendly for Retirement?
 Yes

-Notes: This is an isolated place and particularly quiet in the winter when tourists leave.
-Many homes are vacation homes.
-Racial diversity is minimal.
+Notes: This is a remote place and particularly quiet in the winter when tourists leave.
+Home prices have increased 1% since last year.
+Many residences are vacation homes.

 Recommended as a Retirement Spot?
 Yes, although the remote locale and distance to a hospital should be weighed.

 Washington was the 42nd state to enter the union on November 11, 1889.
 The initial state constitution proposed women's suffrage and prohibition.
 Both ideas were removed from the final document.
 Women did not gain the right to vote in the Evergreen State until 1910.